anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Pledge: possesses IDevID

 * Registrar-agent:
-  * MAY possess/trusts pledges IDevID CA certificate to validate IDevID certificate on returned PVR or in case of TLS usage for pledge communication
+  * MAY handle/trusts pledges IDevID CA certificate to validate IDevID certificate on returned PVR or in case of TLS usage for pledge communication.
+  The distribution of IDevID CA certificates to the registrar-agent is out of scope of this document and may be done by a manual configuration.
   * possesses own LDevID(RegAgt) credentials for the registrar domain (site).
   In addition, the registrar-agent SHOULD know the product-serial-number(s) of the pledge(s) to be bootstrapped.
   The registrar-agent MAY be provided with the product-serial-number(s) in different ways: